Seeker of Legends Preview

 “Kill…” it repeated.

 Hunter backed away from it, drawing out his longsword and holding it before him.
-He glanced at the other trees, half-expecting them to turn and attack him.
+He glanced at the other trees surrounding him, half-expecting them to turn and attack him.

 Those two glittering eyes stared at him, more drool dripping from the corner of the thing’s mouth.
 For that was what it was…a mouth.
-His eyes went to the thing’s branches, and he realized that they were each bent in the middle, like arms.
+His eyes went to the thing’s two main branches, each bent in the middle, like arms.
 Twigs sprouted from the end of each branch like fingers.

 “Kill…me,” it rasped.